-Technology is disrupting everything from healthcare and banking to transportation and printing.
-Now it's gunning for that staple of childhood: blocks.
+Technology has disrupted everything from healthcare and banking to transportation and printing.
+Now it’s gunning for that staple of childhood: blocks.

-For a lot of kids in 2019, actual blocks on the floor have been replaced by virtual blocks on a screen.
-And instead of using them to build castles, they're using them to learn coding courtesy of a LEGO-inspired programming language called Scratch.
+For a lot of kids, blocks on the floor have been replaced by virtual blocks on a screen.
+And instead of using them to build castles, they’re using them to learn coding courtesy of a LEGO-inspired programming language called Scratch.

 Designed for kids ages eight to 16, Scratch was created by the Lifelong Kindergarten Lab at MIT and originally released in 2007.
 (A simpler version, Scratch Jr., caters to younger users.)
 Its mission: to facilitate earlier and more in-depth tech education.

 “We need to expand the notion of ‘digital fluency’ to include designing and creating, not just browsing and interacting,” Scratch’s inventors wrote in 2009.

 Over the past decade, that view has gained mainstream traction, as evidenced by the company's more than 40 million registered users in and out of schools.

 Over at UC Irvine’s Digital Learning Lab, Dr. Mark Walschauer and his team are using funding from the National Science Foundation to design a Scratch curriculum for early elementary-age kids.
 Walschauer is particularly fond of Scratch’s user-friendly language.
 Its block structure, he says, makes typos (common in kid coding) impossible.
 On top of that, its media-friendly interface lets kids incorporate cat photos and their own voices in programming projects.

 More broadly, Walschauer appreciates that teachers increasingly employ technology in elementary classrooms.